orange-seed/radar_pi/README.md

-modifications for radar_pi plug in.
+modifications for radar_pi plug in for OpenCPN

 --auto retransmission of radar